efletche/USSdocs.md/SScontrol-file/parameter-elements.md

 #Parameter Line Elements

 The control file defines the parameters used by the model.
-The Parameter lines will be used define control file parameters for *natural mortality and growth*; *spawner recruitment, initial F and catchability*; and *selectivity*.
+The Parameter lines will be used to define control file parameters for *natural mortality and growth*; *spawner recruitment, initial F and catchability*; and *selectivity*.

 ## Short Parameter Line Syntax
 The first seven elements of the parameter line is referred to the short parameter line.
 This syntax is used for define *spawner recruitment, initial F and catchability* in the control file